Diagrams and irregular connections on the Riemann sphere: Examples of diagrams

-\begin{remark} Notice that the diagram associated to the Painlevé-type equation denoted $H_{III}^{\text{Mat}}(D_6)$ in \cite{kawakami2018part} fits in the higher Painlevé picture in the sense of Boalch: it is $hP_3^{(2)}$, obtained from the Painlevé III diagram by taking all multiplicities equal to 2 and adding a vertex with multiplicity 1.
-Beware that the usual terminology ``matrix Painlevé equations'' \cite{balandin1998painleve} differs from that of \cite{kawakami2018part}. \end{remark}
+\begin{remark} Notice that the diagram associated to the Painlevé-type equation denoted $H_{III}^{\text{Mat}}(D_6)$ in \cite{kawakami2018degeneration} fits in the higher Painlevé picture in the sense of Boalch: it is $hP_3^{(2)}$, obtained from the Painlevé III diagram by taking all multiplicities equal to 2 and adding a vertex with multiplicity 1.
+Beware that the usual terminology ``matrix Painlevé equations'' \cite{balandin1998painleve} differs from that of \cite{kawakami2018degeneration}. \end{remark}

 \begin{remark} It is interesting to compare our diagrams with those of Hiroe \cite{hiroe2014moduli} and Hiroe and Oshima \cite{hiroe2013classification}.
-In \cite{hiroe2017linear}, Hiroe defines diagrams associated to meromorphic connections with several unramified irregular singularities.
-When there is only one irregular singularity, these diagrams coincide with the ones of \cite{boalch2012simply} and in turn with ours, however when they are several irregular singularities they differ from ours.
+In \cite{hiroe2017linear}, Hiroe defines quivers associated to meromorphic connections with several unramified irregular singularities.
+When there is only one irregular singularity, these quivers coincide with the ones of \cite{boalch2012simply} and in turn with our diagrams, however when they are several irregular singularities they differ from our diagrams.
 Hiroe also introduces the notion of \textit{shape}, and in their approach the moduli spaces are classified by these shapes.
 When there are several irregular singularities, the shape differs from the diagram.
-This approach however does not allow to define diagrams for the degenerate and doubly degenerate Painlevé equations. \end{remark}
+It is unclear whether there are instances where different Lax pairs for a Painleve-type equation leads to the same shape in the sense.
+Futhermore, this approach does not allow to define diagrams for the degenerate and doubly degenerate Painlevé equations. \end{remark}